usubalang/usuba/_posts/2020-01-07-usuba-genesis.md

-tampering with it), an attacker can be active, and [inject faults](https://en.wikipedia.org/wiki/Fault_injection) [33,34,35] in the computation (using _e.g._ ionizing radiations, electromagnetic impulsion, or lasers).
+tampering with it), an attacker can be active, and [inject faults](https://en.wikipedia.org/wiki/Fault_injection) [33,34,35] in the computation (using _e.g._ ionizing radiations, electromagnetic impulsions, or lasers).
 For instance, consider the following C code, which returns some secret data if it is provided with the correct pin
 code: